benmaddison/rpkimancer/README.md

 Please open an issue for discussion before expending energy on an implementation.

 Pre-standard RPKI object implementations will not be accepted into the main library.
-These should be implemented in a standalone plugin distribution while still in the I-D phase.
+These should be implemented in a standalone plug-in distribution while still in the I-D phase.

 To set up a development environment: